-The IOSME received accreditation from the National Association of Medical Examiners (NAME) in 2008 and continually works toward maintaining that status.
+The IOSME received accreditation from the National Association of Medical Examiners (NAME) in 2008, and continually works toward maintaining that status.

-On January 11, 2022, the IOSME was inspected and achieved reaccreditation for the period November 6, 2021 to November 6, 2025.
+On January 11, 2022, the IOSME was inspected and achieved reaccreditation for the period November 6, 2021, to November 6, 2025.
+On November 12, 2024 the IOSME received notice of continuation of full NAME accreditation after annual submission for formal review of continued compliance with checklist of standards.